RikudouSage/NixPackageHistoryFrontend/README.md

 Run `yarn build` to compile the production version.
 Afterwards, copy the contents of `dist/nix-package-history-frontend` to any webserver capable of serving html.

-> Note: I've pretty much copied the design from https://search.nixos.org because I'm on designer.
+> Note: I've pretty much copied the design from https://search.nixos.org because I'm no designer.
 If you wish to create a custom modern design, feel free to!